Micah 5 – A Ruler from Bethlehem

 And this One shall be peace.

 b.
-Then the remnant of His brethren shall return… He shall stand and feed His flock in the strength of the LORD: After the time of Israel’s trial the LORD will restore gloriously.
+Then the remnant of His brethren shall return….
+He shall stand and feed His flock in the strength of the LORD: After the time of Israel’s trial, the LORD will restore gloriously.
 The Ruler born in Bethlehem will tenderly care for His flock in the strength of the LORD.

 c.
-They shall abide, for now He shall be great to the ends of the earth: The greatness of the Ruler from Bethlehem becomes the standing of His people.
+They shall abide, for now He shall be great to the ends of the earth: The greatness of the Ruler from Bethlehem guarantees the standing of His people.
 They abide because of His greatness.